cwchentw/coru/README.md

 `coru` and her sister program `uncoru` are never language linters.
 They assume their inputs are always correct, performing code conversion accordingly.

-We copy some utility code from [cwchentw/clibs](https://github.com/cwchentw/clibs).
+We copy some utility code from https://github.com/cwchentw/clibs.

 ## Known Issues or Bugs

 * We only tested primitively whether the code converted by `coru` are still valid or not
 * `coru` fails to handle multiline strings in some languages
 * `coru` cannot detect Heredoc
-* `coru` modifled *Makefile*s are unusable
+* `coru` modified *Makefile*s are unusable
 * `coru` fails to handle source with CJK characters

 ## Copyright

-Copyright (c) 2019-2021 Michelle Chen.
+Copyright (c) 2019–2021 ByteBard.
 Licensed under MIT.